codenet/col733-cloud/storage-spanner.md

 <img width=350 src="assets/figs/spanner-mvcc.png">

 However, there is a problem.
 Commit timestamp is decided by TC.
-What if the shard has not yet written the value at committed timestmap.
+What if the shard has not yet written the value at committed timestamp.
 In the following example, `y@2=120` is written *after* `Ry@5` request came to the shard Y.  If shard Y responds with the latest value of y (y@0 = 100), we broke strict serializability!